davide-marino00/PBI_DOCS/refac.md

 			    MAX(vw_Timesheet[HoursPerWeek])
 			)
 ```
 - **DAX Explanation (Generated):** This DAX expression calculates the total contracted hours for employees based on their weekly hours recorded in a timesheet.
-Here's a breakdown of what it does in simple business terms:
+Here’s a breakdown of what it does in simple business terms:

 1. **VALUES(vw_Timesheet[EmployeeName])**: This part of the expression creates a unique list of employee names from the timesheet data.
 Essentially, it identifies each employee who has recorded hours.

 2. **MAX(vw_Timesheet[HoursPerWeek])**: For each employee in the unique list, this part finds the maximum number of hours they are contracted to work in a week.
 If an employee has multiple entries, it will take the highest value of hours recorded.

-3. **SUMX(...)**: This function iterates over the unique list of employees and sums up the maximum hours per week for each employee.
-In other words, it adds together the highest contracted hours for all employees.
+3. **SUMX(...)**: The SUMX function then takes the unique list of employees and iterates over it.
+For each employee, it calculates the maximum hours per week (as determined in the previous step) and sums these maximum values together.

-Overall, the measure 'TotalContractedHours' gives you the total of the maximum weekly hours that all employees are contracted to work, ensuring that if an employee has multiple records, only their highest contracted hours are counted.
-This helps in understanding the total capacity of contracted work hours across the workforce.
+In summary, this DAX measure totals the highest contracted hours per week for each employee, giving you a single figure that represents the total contracted hours across all employees.
+This is useful for understanding the overall capacity or commitment of your workforce in terms of hours worked.

 **`TotalHoursDeltaComplete`**